SimplyBerni/SimplyBerni/README.md

 ---

 ### ⚡ Philosophy
-The best data professionals do not merely build reports.
-They empower better decision-making when the stakes are real.
+The best data professionals do not merely build reports. **They empower better decision-making when the stakes are real.**

+---

 <!--
 **SimplyBerni/SimplyBerni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.